yannickkirschen/system-programming/README.md

 ## Prerequisites

-You have to install [Dosbox](https://www.dosbox.com) and [NASM](https://nasm.us).
+You have to install [DOSBox](https://www.dosbox.com) and [NASM](https://nasm.us).
 In case you use macOS, you can install NASM via brew: `brew install nasm`.

-You need to mount the `mount/` directory in Dosbox.
-To do so, open the configuration file of your Dosbox installation.
+You need to mount the `mount/` directory in DOSBox.
+To do so, open the configuration file of your DOSBox installation.
 On macOS, it is `~/Library/Preferences/DOSBox\ 0.74-3-3\ Preferences`.
 Scroll to the bottom of the file and copy the absolute path tp `mount/` in the `autoexec` section: